Custom camera implementation in Unity —— External frame data source

 - Read External input frame data to learn about camera frame data and rendering frame data

-- Create Image and device motion data input extension
+- Create an Image and device motion data input extension